smar10s/pytui/README.md

 Utility functions for styling ANSI text strings.

-To use, create a `Text` objects from a string, then call `style()` with a dictionary of style arguments.
+To use, create a `Text` object from a string, then call `style()` with a dictionary of style arguments.
 More than one may be used.

 ```
 from pytui import Text